-Alex Vogel has spent the last decade counseling members of Congress, campaigns, corporations and trade associations on effective strategies for navigating Washington’s legal and regulatory challenges.
+Alex Vogel has spent the last two decades counseling members of Congress, campaigns, corporations and trade associations on effective strategies for navigating Washington’s legal, regulatory, political and communications challenges.
 Prior to launching the firm, Alex served as Chief Counsel to Senate Majority Leader, Bill Frist, M.D.

 Prior to serving the Majority Leader, Alex served as General Counsel for the National Republican Senatorial Committee (“NRSC”).
 During Alex’s tenure, the NRSC waged an unprecedented campaign culminating in the historic recapture of the United States Senate majority by Republicans.